zencoder/zencoder-rb/README.markdown

 ### Parameters

-When sending API request parameters you can specify them as a non-string object, which we'll then serialize to JSON (by default):
+When sending API request parameters you can specify them as a non-string object, which we'll then serialize to JSON:

     Zencoder::Job.create({:input => 's3://bucket/key.mp4'})